Showing posts with label Gay Icons. Show all posts

 Unfortunately for the movie, Tramont was married to ’70s superagent Sue Mengers.
 Mengers represented Hackman, but her biggest client was Barbra Streisand.
 Mengers had wanted Barbra in the role of Cheryl from the beginning, but Barbra, then busily trying to get Yentl off the ground, passed.
 This didn’t stop Mengers, who began badmouthing Eichorn’s performance the moment she saw the early rushes (other people connected to the film said Eichorn was fine).
 Mengers’ behind the scenes fuckery is detailed fully in Brian Kellow’s biography of Mengers, Can I Go Now? (or you could just read an excerpt here), but the TL;DR version is that Mengers got Barbra to reconsider with a very persuasive $4 million payday, got Eichorn fired, and transformed her husband’s low-stakes project into A Barbra Streisand Film.

-Loni Anderson says she was considered for the role Cheryl but was
+Loni Anderson said she was considered for the role Cheryl but was

 beat out by Barbra.
 However, the one source I found that even mentions